 The NHS Choices website has a good advice page on how to start a conversation with your child tiled ‘Talking to children about their feelings’

 MindEd-for families website has a resourceful section on Talking to My Child

 My child/young person won’t talk to me what should I do?

-If your child/young person does not feel comfortable talking to you right now, invite them to come back and talk to you when they feel ready to do so or they can choose to talk to:
+Invite them to come back and talk to you when they feel ready to do so or suggest they talk to:

 - Another close family relative